People of Assam: Austroasiatic

-The earliest inhabitants of Assam are estimated to be late neolithic Austroasiatic peoples who came from Southeast Asia.
-Genetic studies on O2a1‐M95 Y-chromosomal haplogroup, associated with Austroasiatic speakers in India, show that they reached northeast India after an expansion time five thousand years ago.
-Some linguistic models indicate that the Austroasiatic peoples likely reach the region bringing with it an aquatic culture.
+The earliest inhabitants of Assam are estimated to be late Neolithic Austroasiatic peoples who came from Southeast Asia.
+Genetic studies on O2a1‐M95 Y-chromosomal haplogroup, which has been associated with Austroasiatic speakers in India, show that the expansion of this haplogroup in northeast India occurred more than five thousand years ago.
+Some linguistic models indicate that the Austroasiatic peoples likely reached the region bringing with it an aquatic culture.
 Historians too have noted that dry rice cultivation reached Assam from Southeast Asia.
 Though some authors have suggested that the Brahmaputra valley may have been a center of dispersal of the Austroasiatic languages, this has been refuted by others.

-They are expected to have settled in the foothills bordering the Brahmaputra valley, to be either absorbed or pushed to the hills by subsequent migrants.
+They are expected to have settled in the foothills bordering the Brahmaputra Valley, to be either absorbed or pushed to the hills by subsequent migrants.
 The Austroasiatic remnant today are represented by the Khasi and Pnar peoples in neighbouring Meghalaya; and who are also present in Assam's Karbi Anglong and Dima Hasao districts that adjoin Meghalaya, and who have traditions placing them in the Brahmaputra valley.
-It is significant that in the context of the discontinuity in mtDNA in south asian and southeast asian populations the Khasi people have an equal admixture (40% S Asian and 39% SE Asian) of south/east asian mtDNA as opposed to the Munda peoples (the Austroasiatic speakers in eastern India) who have predominantly south Asian mtDNA (75% S Asian and 0% SE Asian).
+It is significant that in the context of the discontinuity in mtDNA in south asian and southeast asian populations the Khasi people have an equal admixture (40% S Asian and 39% SE Asian) of south/east Asian mtDNA as opposed to the Munda peoples (the Austroasiatic speakers in eastern India) who have predominantly south Asian mtDNA (75% S Asian and 0% SE Asian).